RetroReversing/retroReversing/categories/misc/Books.md

 ## Published in 1994
 This section will cover books related to game development published in the year 1994 when C and Assembly language were king.

-In books it was the year of **Andre LaMothe** who published multiple books that would become must-read for MSDOS game programmers.
+In books it was the year of **Andre LaMothe** who published multiple books that would become must-read for MS-DOS game programmers.

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---